ashishvishnuyash/testUI/README.md

-# AetherChat - Premium AI Conversations
+# StockWhisperer AI - Premium AI Conversations

 This is a Next.js application bootstrapped with `create-next-app` and enhanced for Firebase integration and AI chat features.